spring1843/go-dsa/backtracking/README.md

 ## Application

 Backtracking is widely used to solve board games and is often employed by computers to select their next moves.
 Furthermore, the backtracking technique is also applied to graphs and trees through the use of Depth First Search [Depth First Search](../graph/graph#depth-first-search---dfs).
+It also has applications in object detection in image processing.

 ## Rehearsal